Los Angeles Prostitution Lawyer

 Do Not Plead Guilty to a California Prostitution Charge

-WE KNOW THE TRICKS THE LOS ANGELES POLICE DEPARTMENT USES TO TRAP MASSAGE THERAPISTS, DANCERS, AND ESCORTS.
-WE KNOW HOW TO FIGHT BACK.
-We are Los Angeles criminal defense attorneys who can fight the LAPD’s prostitution cases.
-We know that their version of events is inaccurate.
-The LAPD rarely records any of the encounters that lead to arrests of escorts.
+Even if you think you may have violated the law, I can help you fight this charge.
+I KNOW THE TRICKS THE POLICE DEPARTMENT USE TO TRAP ESCORTS, MASSAGE THERAPISTS, DANCERS, AND ESCORTS.
+I KNOW HOW TO FIGHT BACK.
+I am an experienced criminal defense attorney who can fight the LAPD’s prostitution cases.
+I know that their version of events is inaccurate.
+The LAPD never record any of the encounters that lead to arrests of escorts.
 This allows them to write and say anything they want about the version of events.
 Why do they get away with this?
 Because they don’t think anyone will fight back.

+DO NOT CAVE TO THE PRESSURE TO PLEAD GUILTY.
+All too often, people charged with prostitution related crimes feel they have no choice but to plead to the charge.
+DON’T DO IT.
 If you are convicted of violating Cal.
 Penal Code 647(b), the offense is “priorable.”
 This means that every time you are ever convicted of another prostitution offense, the punishments will get more severe every time.